ChaoGu92/Min-Max-BRG/README.md

 This is a repository for the paper named "Verification of Nonblockingness in Bounded Petri Nets: A Novel Semi-Structural Approach".

-Please see the PDF file named "Test_MinimaxBRG.pdf" for the benchmarks described in the paper.
+Please see the PDF file named "Test_MinimaxBRG.pdf" for three additional benchmarks corresponding to the paper.